Antoine-Marin-Git/Antoine-Marin-Git.github.io/README.md

 overcome by relying on the subsystems decomposition of the propulsion module, especially the Power Processing Unit (PPU), that actually governs the power input and therefore the electrical efficiency of the engine.

-# Subsystems Decomposition for mass assessment
+# Subsystems decomposition for mass assessment

 This part aims to give a comprehensive subsystems decomposition of the ion engine.
 It chooses a specific choice of components and is therefore representative of one particular configuration.
 It be updated to represent any ion